ministryofjustice/cloud-platform-user-docs/01-getting-started/002-env-create.md

 For `var.source_code_url`, this should be the URL of an application which is 'cluster-ready' to be deployed.
 If you do not have such an application ready to go, you can use the reference application which the Cloud Platform team have prepared `git@github.com:ministryofjustice/cloud-platform-reference-app.git`

+Note: The `source_code_url` is a descriptive label, used by the Cloud Platform team in supporting your namespace.
+It does not set up an explicit link between your namespace and your application's code repository.

 At the final prompt "Do you want to perform these actions?", enter "yes"

 You can then access your namespace files under `cloud-platform-environments/namespaces/cloud-platform-live-0.k8s.integration.dsd.io/<your-namespace>`, if satisfied you can then push the changes to your branch and create a pull request against the [`cloud-platform-environments`](https://github.com/ministryofjustice/cloud-platform-environments) master repo.